Title image © thevampiredio

 To recognize a spell, the DEFENDER has to make a skill check, and it is up to the player/DM as to what is appropriate for the situation.
 Arcana (what kind of magic?), Perception (what kind of hand movements?), and Insight (what strategy are they using?) are all valid in my opinion.

-The DM sets the DC for this skill check.
+The DM sets the DC for this skill check (good scaling DC by levels guide here).
 It can be the same for all spells in the spell duel, or it can change based on the level or arcane knowledge of the player character.

 Of course, certain characters should be better at this than others, right?
 Especially if they are the same class or know the spells themselves.
 Which is why I have provided a few bonuses for DEFENDERS when trying to recognize a spell: